Optimal Invariant Tests in an Instrumental Variables Regression With Heteroskedastic and Autocorrelated Errors: Invariant Tests

-Recall that the data consist of $R_{0}$ and $\Sigma _{0}$, where $R_{0}$ has a normal distribution and the distribution of $\Sigma _{0}$ is degenerate.
-So the density of the data will be the product of two parts.
+We now use the group of transformations by $g=\left( g_{1},g_{2}\right) $ to develop the CIL\ test.
+Recall that the data consist of $R_{0}$ and $\Sigma _{0}$, where $R_{0}$ has a normal distribution and the distribution of $ \Sigma _{0}$ is degenerate.
+So, the density of the data is the product of two parts.
 The first part is the normal distribution of $R_{0}$, which is absolutely continuous with respect to the Lebesgue measure.
-The second part is the degenerate distribution of $\Sigma _{0}$ that is absolutely continuous with respect to the counting measure.
+The second part is the degenerate distribution of $\Sigma _{0}$, which is absolutely continuous with respect to the counting measure.
+Understanding how the density changes with the data transformation is important for the development of the CIL\ test.

 The density of $R_{0}=\left[ R_{1}:R_{2}\right] $ evaluated at $r_{0}=\left[ r_{1}:r_{2}\right] $ is given by